How to enjoy your garden during hay fever season, according to experts

 "Consider using a sprinkler on your lawn before a gardening session, as this will help to ‘dampen’ the pollen somewhat and keep it close to the ground; as some plants stop pollen shedding in wet conditions," says James Ewens.

 So perhaps try to time your watering sessions for when you have an evening meal in the garden planned.
-As long as you don't plan to sit on your lawn, give it a good drink of water, as well as the pollen-filled plants in your flower beds and pits.
+As long as you don't plan to sit on your lawn, give it a good drink of water, as well as the pollen-filled plants in your flower beds and pots.

 If you're concerned with how much water a garden sprinkler uses then an eco-friendly gardening method would be to install a water butt and go over your garden manually with a watering can.